beginning of content

 How is a Baker's cyst treated?

-If the cyst is associated with arthritis or a knee injury, then treating these conditions can help.
-Another treatment is physiotherapy using hot or cold packs and exercises to keep the knee strong and mobile.
+If the cyst is caused by arthritis or a knee injury, treating these conditions can help.

-What are the possible complications of a Baker's cyst?
+What are the complications of a Baker's cyst?

 Can I prevent Baker's cysts?